hl7au/au-fhir-core/input/pagecontent/general-guidance.md

 b) Body site without laterality is defined in a primary finding/procedure code AND coded laterality qualifier is separate.

-c) Body site with laterality is defned separately from a primary finding/procedure code.
+c) Body site with laterality is defined separately from a primary finding/procedure code.

-d) Body site without laterality AND coded laterality qualifier are defned separately from a primary finding/procedure code.
+d) Body site without laterality AND coded laterality qualifier are defined separately from a primary finding/procedure code.

 To support consistent representation the following is recommended for each of these cases, this approach can be applied to either Condition or Procedure profiles: